 Conclusion: The cataract PNS grade negatively correlated with the visual function.
-The positive correlation was found between the lens density and phacoemulsification time and energy.
-The Scheimpflug optical densitometry offers objective grading and can be used both for prediction and for monitoring of the condition.
-PNS enables to predict phacodynamics and the most suitable phaco settings to minimize the disturbance of the eye during surgery.
+A positive correlation was found between the lens density and phacoemulsification time and energy.
+Scheimpflug optical densitometry offers objective grading and can be used both for prediction and for monitoring of the condition.
+PNS enables prediction of phacodynamics and the most suitable phaco settings to minimize the disturbance of the eye during surgery.

 6. Pavel Sindlar

-The aim of this study is to identify factors that influence the integration process of the Japanese living in the Czech Republic.
-The subject of research are facts related to the overall integration process including the various reasons for coming to the Czech Republic.
+The aim of this study is to identify factors that influence the integration process of Japanese people living in the Czech Republic.
+The research will include facts related to the overall integration process, which will account for the various reasons for coming to the Czech Republic.
 The research sample consisted of Japanese living in the Czech Republic with different motivations for immigration to this country.
-Author notes how the Japanese perceive thier lives in the Czech Republic and evaluate their own social functioning at different levels.
+Perceptions will be noted on how the Japanese perceive their lives in the Czech Republic and how they evaluate their own social functioning at different levels.
 The name of Diploma Thesis and aim of the study determines the main research question „What are the main factors that influence the integration process of the Japanese living in the Czech Republic?“ The research material was obtained on the basis of in-depth semi-structured interviews.

 7. Michal Struk

-Municipal expenditures flow to the large variety of areas depending on, for instance, current policies, public priorities, or the will of masses indirectly revealed through the elections.
-These expenditures account for large portion of overall public spending.
-But where exactly do these expenditures go to?
-And moreover, how do they change in time?
+Municipal expenditures are distributed to a large variety of areas depending on, for instance, current policies, public priorities, or the will of the masses indirectly revealed through the elections.
+These expenditures account for a large portion of overall public spending, but it is not clear exactly where these expenditures go, and moreover, how they change in time.
 What becomes priority and what becomes less important than it used to be?
 And why is it so?
 The goal of this paper is to divide the sum of municipal expenditure into several strictly differentiated main areas, and then examine the development of expenditure amount spent in each of them, while considering both the absolute and relative changes, as well as the changes of ratios between the expenditure areas themselves.
 The examined data contains municipal expenditure of all 205 Czech municipalities with extended powers (ORPs) plus the capital city Prague, and thus covers around 60% of the Czech population.
 The examined period spans from 2001-2011, covering 11-years.
-The results of the paper provide a clear picture of which expenditure areas are growing, which are stagnating, and which decay.
-These changes are explained based on the socioeconomic development of the Czech society during the examined period.
+The results of the paper provide a clear picture of which expenditure areas are growing, which are stagnating, and which are decaying.
+These changes are explained based on the socioeconomic development of Czech society during the examined period.

 8. Veronika Zuskacova

-Recent studies have shown that individual well-being of people is influenced also by quality of their community life.
-However, there is a crucial problem of many residents resigning themselves to the social participation and losing their relationship to neighbourhoods.
-Contemporary art practices - especially in site specific art represented for instance by Katerina Seda’s events - react to these tendencies and focus on community building and destroying of socio-spatial barriers.
+Recent studies have shown that individual well-being of people is influenced by quality of community life.
+However, there is the crucial problem of many residents resigning themselves to social participation and losing their relationship with neighbourhoods.
+Contemporary art practices—especially in site specific art represented, for instance, by Katerina Seda’s events—react to these tendencies and focus on community building and destruction of socio-spatial barriers.

-From geographical point of view, this study investigates how the community quality of life can be improved by means of site specific art.
-In order to analyse the whole art process we reconstructed Seda’s last project and made semi-structured interviews with participated inhabitants of particular community.
-By using research methods of humanistic geography we assess the socio-spatial impacts of events on their participants.
-The outcomes of this research acknowledged that site specific art can help to include people to community life and to enhance the collective quality of life.
+From a geographical point of view, this study investigates how the quality of community life can be improved by means of site-specific art.
+In order to analyse the whole art process Seda’s last project was reconstructed and semi-structured interviews were conducted with participating inhabitants of particular community.
+By using human geography research methods the socio-spatial impacts of events on their participants are assessed.
+The outcomes of this research acknowledge that site-specific art can help with inclusivity of people in community life and enhancement of the collective quality of life.

 9. Jiri Hiess

-[Title: SPECIALISED ACCREDITED EDUCATION PROVIDED BY CAGI BETWEEN 2006 AND 2012
+Title: SPECIALISED ACCREDITED EDUCATION PROVIDED BY CAGI FROM 2006 AND 2012